-An antique effect means that denim finish achieved by sanding, washing and by hand making new jeans look aged.
-Due to ring spun yarn personality the surface is never without irregularities, sometimes these small details make the denim look almost vintage.
+An antique effect means that denim finish achieved by sanding, washing and by hand-making new jeans look aged.
+Due to ring-spun yarn personality, the surface is never without irregularities, sometimes these small details make the denim look almost vintage.
 The process of making an antique look made by hand, especially Italian denim handcrafted is widely known for their skills.
 A.P.C Jeans

 Buddy Lee introduced in 1920 by denim brand Lee and is a ceramic doll wearing Lee’s overalls.
 The promotion grew in popularity, and later more garments, uniforms, etc. added.
 However, Lee stopped producing the doll in 1962.
-Therefore, it has a become a sought-after vintage object among collectors.
-Lee Company is in the process of establishing a Lee Museum that will document Buddy’s life for all of his fans.
+Therefore, become a sought-after vintage object among collectors.
+Lee Jeans Company is in the process of establishing a Lee Museum that will document Buddy’s life for all of his fans.
 To find out more visit his website; Buddy Lee

 Ghost claw is the name to describe blitz-like whitened lines on jeans made artificially in the finishing process.
 All these processes revolve around whitening